Is the open road calling your name? Or has a new addition to your family got you looking at family cars instead of

-Secured: With a secured car loan, generally the car you wish to purchase is used as an asset for security against the loan.
-For lenders this type of loan is seen as lower risk due to the fact that if you default on your repayments they can repossess your vehicle and sell it to pay off your loan.
-Because of this fact, secured car loans generally offer better interest rates.
+With a secured car loan, generally the car you wish to purchase is used as an asset for security against the loan.
+Because this loan is considered a lower risk for lenders, due to the fact that if you default on your repayments they can repossess your vehicle and sell it to pay off your loan, it generally offers better interest rates.

 Unsecured car loans do not require the car as security against the loan.
 Instead you need to prove that you can meet the repayments by showing a history of savings or if you have previously had a loan or a credit card that you met the repayments.
 Some borrowers may not have the option of choosing between secured and unsecured car loans but with so many to choose from on RateCity you are bound to find one that is great value and suits your requirements.